enasequence/read_docs/retrieval/programmatic-access/taxon-based-search.rst

 For the purpose of a simple taxon based search, the query that would be run would use the parameter **tax_eq(**<tax_id>**)**.

-The following search would provide all accessions and descriptions for raw reads which are from human gut samples (the default format is a tsv):
+The following search would provide all accessions and descriptions for raw reads which are from ant fungus garden samples (the default format is a tsv):

 .. code-block:: bash